coco2-vicc/coco2-vicc.github.io/_pages/about.md

   scrollable: true
   limit: 3
 ---
 This collaboration is led by Adrienne Sutton (NOAA Pacific Marine Environmental Laboratory) and Galen McKinley (Columbia University) with an international team from CSIR, CSIRO, Stellenbosch University, and University of Washington.
-This project is supported by Schmidt Sciences, LLC and is part of the [Virtual Institute for the Carbon Cycle] (https://www.schmidtsciences.org/vicc/).
+This project is supported by Schmidt Sciences, LLC and is part of the [Virtual Institute for the Carbon Cycle](https://www.schmidtsciences.org/vicc/).

 <p> <br> </p>